1 Example programs

 Converts an exact number to an inexact one.

-Evaluates e raised to a number.
+Determines e raised to a number.

-Evaluates the power of the first to the second number.
+Computes the power of the first to the second number.

 false : boolean?